Home Bookmakers Tips Bonuses

 Best value bets in England squad odds 2026

-Goalkeepers: Pickford vs. Challengers
+Goalkeepers: Pickford vs. challengers

 Pickford has taken more criticism than almost anyone in the squad, yet he continues to show why he remains England's No.1.
 He has major-tournament experience and a penalty-shootout pedigree.
 He delivers when it matters, and he'll stay in goal for as long as he is alive.